LinaSeto/power-outage-impact/README.md

 - `'TOTAL.CUSTOMERS'`: Annual customers in a state reveal how widespread an outage can be and how many customers rely on energy from a certain source.
 - `'POPPCT_URBAN'`: Urban population percentage can indicate the scope of the outage and how dense urban areas are.
 - `'AREAPCT_URBAN'`: Urban land percentage can reveal sparse land usage with weak electricity grids or dense urban grids.
+- `'is_HIGH_URBAN'`: this threshold can differentiate between areas of dense and more sparse electricity grids

 I used a Random Forest Classifier and chose the best hyperparameters using Grid Search CV with 5-fold cross-validation.
 I one hot encoded the categorical variables: `'MONTH'`, `'CLIMATE.REGION'`, `'CAUSE.CATEGORY'`.
 I also performed a log-transformation on  `'AREAPCT_URBAN'` and `'TOTAL.SALES'` as both of their distributions were extremely skewed.
 I passed the remaining columns through.